murffious/FullStackMastery-Resources/README.md

 HTML - code validation W3
 Semantic HTML
+list of tags
+markup browser interprets to render the page

+live-server

  Getting oriented with Chrome
  Google Dev tools (Also Mozilla )
 Copy the entire things by clicking copy outer html